spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### Offloading

-Offloading is when you allocate the [authority](#authority) over specific [Actor groups](#actor-groups) to a [server-worker instance](#worker-types-and-worker-instances) other than the main Unreal server-worker instance.
+Offloading is one of the multiserver options for working with SpatialOS.
+It involves allocating the [authority](#authority) over specific [Actor groups](#actor-groups) to a [server-worker instance](#worker-types-and-worker-instances) other than your main Unreal server-worker instance.

 For example, you could offload computationally expensive but latency-tolerant systems, such as advanced AI or large-scale background physics simulation, so that your main server-worker instance can run other systems at a larger scale.

 > **Find out more**
 >